-While important, this is not the – end-all to be all – to evaluate any team’s success for the upcoming season.
-But you wouldn’t know it from surveying the radio shows where they give biblical decrees and pretend to have some great insight about what a club’s record will be when breaking down a schedule.
+While important, in order to evaluate any team’s success for the upcoming season, this is not definitive.
+However, you wouldn’t know it from surveying the radio shows where they give biblical decrees and pretend to have some great insight about what a club’s record will be when breaking down a schedule.

 Here is what matters more in determining the release of NFL schedules.